 The most prevalent cause of infectious esophagitis is esophageal candidiasis.
 Of patients that have infectious esophagitis, 88% are from Candida albicans, 10% are from herpes simplex virus, and 2% are from cytomegalovirus.
 Patients with esophageal candidiasis may have a wide range of symptoms or may be asymptomatic.
-Most common symptoms being dysphagia, odynophagia, and retrosternal pain.
+The most common symptoms being dysphagia, odynophagia, and retrosternal pain.
 Candida infections of the esophagus are considered opportunistic infections and are seen most commonly in immunosuppressed patients.
 Candida can be part of the normal oral flora.
 When host defense mechanisms are impaired, this allows for a proliferation of candida on the esophageal mucosa forming adherent plaques.
 Esophageal candidiasis can is treatable with various forms of oral and intravenous antifungal medications.

 By far the highest risk factor for developing esophageal candidiasis is impaired cell-mediated immunity.
 Immunosuppressed patients at risk for esophageal candidiasis include HIV positive and AIDS patients, chemotherapy patients, patients with radiation to the neck region, antibiotic therapy, patients on chronic systemic or topical inhaled corticosteroids, diabetes mellitus, adrenal insufficiency, and advanced age.
 Studies have shown that the use of proton-pump inhibitors is also a strong risk factor for esophageal candidiasis in immunocompetent patients.

 Candida albicans can be part of the normal oral flora.
-Due to impaired cell-mediated immunity, esophageal epithelial layer is susceptible to infection and colonization by candida.
+Due to impaired cell-mediated immunity, the esophageal epithelial layer is susceptible to infection and colonization by candida.
 The candida proliferates and adheres to the esophageal mucosa forming white-yellow plaques.
 The plaques can be seen on upper endoscopy and do not wash from the mucosa with water irrigation.
 These plaques can be found diffusely throughout the entire esophagus or localized in the upper, mid, or distal esophagus.

 Histologic confirmation of candida in the esophagus is the gold standard for diagnosis.
 Hematoxylin and eosin stain of biopsies or brushing of esophageal candidiasis almost always show pseudohyphae which is diagnostic for esophageal candidiasis.
 The mucosa involved may exhibit desquamated parakeratosis which characteristically has groups of squamous cells that have detached or are in the process of detaching from the main squamous-lined tissue.
 This finding is not however specific to esophageal candidiasis.
 Pathology may demonstrate acute inflammation and/or intraepithelial lymphocytosis.